infinyon/fluvio/rfc/materialize_view.md

 ### 1. Create the View Providing the Data

 The view providing the data is a `pricing` view.
-We'll go through the same steps as above to crate this view.
+We'll go through the same steps as above to create this view.

 #### Create `pricing` Columnar Topic